GauravBorade/Find-Keywords-from-Document/README.md

 # Find-Keywords-from-Document
-In this notebook, we are going to extract the keywords from the document
+In this notebook, we are going to extract the important keywords from the document

 # Installation
 You have to install Anaconda or Python IDLE to run this project